 In the event that the Company is required to pay IU consideration, then the Company may deduct 20% of such IU consideration on a dollar-fordollar basis from the consideration due to WFUHS.
 In the event that the Company is required to pay WFUHS consideration, then the Company may deduct 60% of such WFUHS consideration on a dollar-for-dollar basis from the consideration due to IU.

-During the three and six months ended June 30, 2022, no milestones were achieved and no milestone expense was recognized.
 Both agreements continue from their effective date through the last to expire of the licensed patents unless earlier terminated by either party in accordance with their terms.

 Leases